-the Available Margin on a critical branch: Margin = Fmax - Fref - FRM As the reference flow (Fref) is the physical flow coll the PTDF factors (Power Transfer Distribution Factors) that represent the variation of the physical flow on a critical branch induced by the variation of the net position of each hub.
+• The Available Margin on a critical branch: Margin = Fmax - Fref - FRM the PTDF factors (Power Transfer Distribution Factors) that represent the variation of the physical flow on a critical branch induced by the variation of the net position of each hub.
 PTDF factors are computed with a sensitivity calculation on the common base case by using the GSK.